 Here is a bit of history about the Young 88

-I have owned Wildwood since 2003 – so eleven years now.
+I have owned Wildwood since 2003.
 I can clearly remember the day she arrived in Lyttelton on a ship from Auckland.
 I didn’t have the time, skills or confidence back then to sail her down to Christchurch myself – it would have been over a week long trip in a boat I didn’t know – so I paid for her to be shipped down instead.
 As they craned her off the cradle and lowered her in to the water, I could never have imagined the amount of fun that we would have in the forthcoming years.

 I was on my ex-husbands speed boat, waiting beside the ship.
 We removed the slings and I found the hidden key, opened her up and started the motor.
 It was the middle of winter.
 We went over to the floating jetty and took absolutely everything off her and loaded it in to the cars.
 I grabbed my dinghy and we went over to the piles that she was going to stay in until we could haul her out.
 As we were motoring in to the pile mooring, we got a line wrapped around the propeller… as we had taken everything off, there was absolutely nothing to use to cut the line away… I cant remember how we got it free, but we eventually did and then found that the dinghy had gone!
 I hadn’t tied it on properly… my friends who were helping me out in the middle of winter and now getting close to the middle of the night were fast losing interest!
 Anyway that was our first day.
 I learnt a lot that day!
 And I continue to learn new things every time I take her out!